comete-upn/comka-deploy/README.md

-# Comete - Karuta deployment of local test environment
+# Comka - Deploy Karuta local test environment

 Deploy Karuta test environment using Vagrant and Ansible.
 Karuta is installed on Tomcat 7 and MariaDB.
 To ease the testing process [Frontail](https://github.com/mthenw/frontail) is installed to view Tomcat and Karuta logs in the browser.